isplab-unil/Radicale-IDP/DEPLOYMENT_PRIVACY.md

 ### Backup Strategy

 Regular backups are critical for production deployments.
+The backup script works seamlessly with Docker-managed volumes.

 #### Automated Backup